noirello/bonsai/docs/api.rst

     `after_count` and `before_count`.
 The `est_list_count` is an estimation of the entire searched list that helps to the server to position the target entry.

+    The result of the operation is a tuple of a list and a dictionary.
+The dictionary contains the VLV server response: the target position and the real list size.
+Thi list contains the searched entries.

     For further details using these controls please see :ref:`ldap-controls`.

     :param str base: the base DN of the search.